 In 2018, the Intergovernmental Panel on Climate Change released a special report on the impacts of global warming of 1.5 °C above pre-industrial levels and related global greenhouse gas emission pathways, in the context of strengthening the global response to the threat of climate change, sustainable development, and efforts to eradicate poverty.
 According to the report, human activities are estimated to have caused approximately 1.0°C of global warming above pre-industrial levels, with a likely range of 0.8°C to 1.2°C. Global warming is likely to reach 1.5°C between 2030 and 2052 if it continues to increase at the current rate.
 See the reports: https://www.ipcc.ch/sr15/

 How is Ireland involved?

-What is Cork University Hospital campus doing to reduce its energy use and greenhouse gas (ghg)/carbon emissions?
+What measures is Cork University Hospital campus taking to reduce its carbon footprint?